NaixGames/ArchipelagoBranchNaix/WebHostLib/static/assets/faq/faq_en.md

 ## What is a multiworld?

-While a randomizer shuffles a game, a multiworld randomizer shuffles that game for multiple players.
+While a randomizer shuffles a game, a multiworld randomizer shuffles different games for multiple players.
 For example, in a two player multiworld, players A and B each get their own randomized version of a game, called a world.
 In each player's game, they may find items which belong to the other player.
 If player A finds an item which belongs to player B, the item will be sent to player B's world over the internet.
 This creates a cooperative experience, requiring players to rely upon each other to complete their game.

-## What does multi-game mean?

-While a multiworld game traditionally requires all players to be playing the same game, a multi-game multiworld allows players to randomize any of the supported games, and send items between them.
-This allows players of different games to interact with one another in a single multiplayer environment.
-All this is handled by the server.

 ## That is cool!
 What games can I play?